 Bulky filters are available in most stores.
 They are a bit old school because of their size, however, most of them are quite durable.
 Probably the most famous filter for the 20 gallon tank is the slim-sized filter, chosen for the space it occupies inside the tank.
-The smaller the filter, the more space you have for other tank factors like decorations, or swimming areas for the fishes.
-Seasoned enthusiasts mostly opt for hob filter for 20 gallon tank (HOB is short for hang on back, as they are called in the community.) because ultimately, they give the best space for the fishes and the décor inside.
+The smaller the filter, the more space you have for other tank factors like decorations or swimming areas for the fish.
+Seasoned enthusiasts mostly opt for hob filters for 20 gallon tank (HOB is short for hang on back, as they are called in the community.) because, ultimately, they give the most useful space for the fish and the décor inside.

 THE FILTERING PROCESS

 Now comes the hard part.
 When buying a filter for a 20 gallon tank, knowing about its filtration process is of utmost importance.
 The filtration process undertaken by the filter will reflect on the whole tank.
-Some filters work slowly and thoroughly, some filters work faster, however not as precise.
+Some filters work slowly and thoroughly, and some filters work faster but not as precisely.
 Choose a filter that you can easily work with at your own time, considering the amount of water that they can process at a given time.